KHerashchenko/LectureMateBot/README.md

 - CodeStar: Employed for continuous integration and continuous delivery, streamlining development and ensuring a smooth user experience.
 - Pinecone: Leveraged as the vector database to store and process data for efficient AI-powered operations.

-AWS CloudWatch: Employed for monitoring and logging, aiding in identifying and addressing potential issues promptly.

-GitHub: Used as the version control system to track and manage the codebase, ensuring a collaborative and organized development process.

 ![new-designer](https://github.com/KHerashchenko/LectureMateBot/assets/43710814/e168efdb-99c4-46ab-b016-9b32a41e32c6)